Vehicle Lift Safety Inspection and Certification Checklist

 Who should use this Vehicle Lift Safety Inspection and Certification Checklist?

-This checklist is designed for Service Manager / ALI-Certified Lift Inspector / Technician professionals in the automotive service industry.
+This checklist is designed for Service Manager / ALI-Certified Lift Inspector / Technician professionals in the automotive industry.
 It can be used for self-assessments, team audits, and regulatory compliance documentation.

 Can I download this checklist as a PDF?